Naman1995jain/Retain-customers-perdition-/README.md

 ## Model Information

 The project uses XGBoost (Extreme Gradient Boosting) algorithm for prediction, which is particularly effective for structured/tabular data.
-The model pipeline is saved in `churn_xgb_pipeline.joblib` for easy reuse and deployment.
+The model pipeline is saved in `churn_xgb_pipeline.joblib` for easy reuse and deployment..

 ## Author